Woman shot outside Edmonds market dies

-A 20-year-old Mountlake Terrace woman shot outside an Edmonds market in an alleged domestic violence incident that also wounded two others Tuesday afternoon has died.
+A 20-year-old Mountlake Terrace woman has died after being shot outside an Edmonds market in an alleged domestic violence incident that also wounded two others Tuesday afternoon.

 The woman and two other people, a 23-year-old man and a 24-year-old woman, were injured just before 3:30 p.m. at the Boo Han market, located in a shopping plaza in the 22600 block of Highway 99, police said.
 At the time, the market was open and bustling, leading to a “chaotic scene,” Edmonds police spokesperson Sgt.
 Josh McClure said during a Wednesday news conference.